Information for professionals on the Early Help Assessment (EHA)

 - Kingstone and Golden Valley

-Please be aware that as some meetings may be subject to change, it is advisable to double-check times and venues before attending.
+As some meetings may be subject to change, it is advisable to double-check times and venues before attending.

 For questions and support regarding the Early help assessment, please email the early help co-ordinators: firstname.lastname@example.org